 - Delayed Food Sensitivities to such foods as gluten and dairy.

 - When food sensitivities are present, it indicates Leaky Gut, which means that the cells lining your intestines are allowing undigested foods to leak through and trigger your immune system.
-This type of immune response causes inflammation and fatigue.
+This type of immune response causes inflammation and adrenal fatigue

-- Both food sensitivities and leaky gut can create fatigue, stress your adrenals and disrupt methylation.
+- Both food sensitivities and leaky gut can create adrenal fatigue, stress your adrenals and disrupt methylation.